Day 01 Foundations

 Bare-Metal C Basics

 Firmware runs on metal — no OS, no malloc, no printf.
-Today you'll write C that directly controls hardware with nothing in between.
+Write C that directly controls hardware registers with nothing in between: startup sequences, memory maps, and atomic GPIO.

 What Bare Metal Means